 Covers advanced aspects of the C language, including pointers, compile and run-time storage allocation, data structures such as linked lists, sorting, searching and recursion.
-Prerequisite: CP 02100
+Students who have completed CS 01200 WILL NOT receive credit for this course.Prerequisite: CP 02100

-+ CP 02800 - MICROCOMPUTER APPLICATIONS IN EDU-CATION (4 crs.
++ CP 02800 - MICROCOMPUTER APPLICATIONS IN EDUCATION (4 crs.
 4 hrs.)

 Introduction to computers through software teaching, mathematics and the sciences.
 Participants develop their own skills and explore methods of presenting these concepts to children.
 Students who receive credit for BA 06000, CP 01100 or CIS 01100 or TEC 02500 WILL NOT receive credit for this course.
-Prerequisites: MAT 00900 or Department permission
+Prerequisites: Passing grade on the COMPASS Math Skills Test, part 1 & 2 or Bachelor's Degree.